jguadagno/jguadagno.github.io/_posts/2020-08-29-working-with-microsoft-identity-assigning-a-role.md

   - Identity
   - MSAL
   - Managed Identity
+  - Entra
 ---
 Securing our applications and data is critical in this day and age.
-I've been working a lot with the new [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/){:target="_blank"}  (MSAL) library, so I decided to create a series of blog posts around working with it.
+I've been working a lot with the new [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/?WT.mc_id=AZ-MVP-4024623){:target="_blank"}  (MSAL) library, so I decided to create a series of blog posts around working with it.

 * [Register an application]({% link _posts/2020-08-29-working-with-microsoft-identity-registering-an-application.md %}).
 * [Configure Local Development]({% link _posts/2020-08-29-working-with-microsoft-identity-configure-local-development.md  %})